-- 1. The Chief Financial Officer recommends that the Board note and comment on: - a) The Fund's 2024 draft Investment Strategy Statement (ISS) set out at Appendix 1; - b) The draft Climate Change Risk Strategy (CCRS) set out at Appendix 2; - c) The Fund's ESG Workshop Review on the 8 February 2023 and the recommended outcomes; - d) The Fund's 4th Annual Climate Risk Report (Appendix 3); and - e) The draft 'Task Force on Climate related Financial Disclosures' (TCFD) Report (Appendix 4)
+- 1. The Chief Financial Officer recommends that: - a) The Fund's 2024 draft Investment Strategy Statement (ISS) be approved as set out at Appendix 1; - b) The draft Climate Change Risk Strategy (CCRS) be approved as set out at Appendix 2; - c) The Fund's ESG Workshop Review on the 8 February 2023 and the recommended outcomes be noted: - d) The Fund's 4th Annual Climate Risk Report (Appendix 3) be noted; and - e) The draft 'Task Force on Climate related Financial Disclosures' (TCFD) Report (Appendix 4) be noted.